Hundreds of schools and more than a dozen school districts close amid several wildfires that choked the Los Angeles area.

 One of those fires began near the Getty Center museum in Bel-Air, which burned several homes and closed the 405 freeway in both directions.
 Los Angeles Unified advised all students and staff residing within the affected area to remain home.

-Meanwhile, the Rye Fire that started north of Los Angeles San Fernando Valley closed all Simi Valley Unified School District campuses due to poor air quality and even canceled a middle school winter concert
+Meanwhile, the Rye Fire that started north of Los Angeles San Fernando Valley closed all Simi Valley Unified School District campuses due to poor air quality, and even canceled a middle school winter concert.

 “The winds are supposed to come back and with a vengeance later,” Finch said Wednesday morning.
 “If we have any new fires, that could obviously change things.”

-Los Angeles Unified also issued an advisory for campuses impacted by smoke and ash.
+Los Angeles Unified also issued an advisory for campuses that are impacted by smoke and ash.
 For schools still in session, LAUSD is directing students and staff to “shelter-in-place” and cease all outdoor activities.
 Outside access should only be granted on a limited basis, such as to access restrooms or other facilities.

 It also advised to only use air conditioning or heaters if air intakes are closed and for accumulation of ash to be cleaned up regularly.